andrewgioia/EchoPHP/README.md

 #### Removing cards from the inventory

 To remove a card by the inventory ID, use `removeCard()`.
-It only takes the ID of the card in your inventory.
+It only takes the EchoMTG inventory ID ("EID") of the card in your inventory.

 #### Adjusting the acquisition price

-To adjust the acquisition price of a card in inventory, call `adjustAcquiredPrice()`, passing in the card's inventory ID in your inventory and the price you want to set.
+To adjust the acquisition price of a card in inventory, call `adjustAcquiredPrice()`, passing in the card's EID in your inventory and the price you want to set.

 #### Toggling foil status

-Set a card in inventory as a foil (1) or not foil (0) by calling `toggleFoil()`, passing in the card's inventory ID and the foil boolean.
+Set a card in inventory as a foil (1) or not foil (0) by calling `toggleFoil()`, passing in the card's EID and the foil boolean.

 #### Adjusting the acquisition date

-To adjust the acquisition date of a card in inventory, call `adjustAcquiredDate()`, passing in the card's inventory ID and the date you want to set in `MM-DD-YYYY` format (`m-d-Y` in PHP `date()` lingo).
+To adjust the acquisition date of a card in inventory, call `adjustAcquiredDate()`, passing in the card's EID and the date you want to set in `MM-DD-YYYY` format (`m-d-Y` in PHP `date()` lingo).

 ### Viewing Inventory